 The Best Offense is a Good Defense: Avoiding Grease Fires

-Caused by overheated oil, grease fires are easily preventable, and far easier to thwart than mitigate.
-To avoid a grease fire, watch oil for signs of smoking, taking it off heat immediately to prevent ignition.
+Caused by overheated oil, grease fires are easily preventable and far easier to thwart than mitigate.
+To avoid a grease fire, watch the oil for signs of smoking, taking it off the heat immediately to prevent ignition.
 Also take care with oily/greasy spills in burners, microwaves, and standard/convection ovens, keeping stoves properly cleaned.

 No Fire Extinguisher?
 Grab these Common Kitchen Ingredients